 But how?
 The idea is to rebalance the types of fats and to switch to healthier sources of each.

-1. Switch Out Your Fats and Oils: For cooking, switch to an unrefined coconut oil.
+1. Switch Out Your Fats and Oils: For cooking, switch to unrefined coconut oil.
 This is a natural vegetarian-based saturated fat that doesn’t cause the same cardiovascular problems as animal source saturated fats.
 It also has anti-viral and anti-bacterial properties and is great for the skin – nutritionally as well as topically.

 2. Increase consumption of the following: Nuts and seeds such as pumpkin, walnut, sunflower and almonds will add more essential fatty acids like omega 3s and 6s to the diet.

 Nuts like almonds and cashews are a good plant-based source of zinc which is important for optimal skin health.
-These foods add much-needed fiber to the diet, which assists with proper elimination of toxins and waste.
+These foods add much-needed fiber to the diet, which assists with the proper elimination of toxins and waste.

 3. Eat Plenty of Fruit, Vegetables, and Whole Grains: The skin loves phytonutrients such as ACES (Vitamins A, C and E), beta carotene, chromium, selenium, and zinc.

 4. Decrease consumption of the following: Avoid trans-, hydrogenated and partially-hydrogenated fats or oils: The body doesn’t know how to metabolize these fats and it can show up on the skin.

 Photo Credit: Kara Kochalko, © How to be a Redhead